Student Applications Currently Being Accepted for Fall 2017

 HOW TO APPLY:

 To be eligible for the CCME Fellowship, students must be U.S. citizens, maintain full-time status and a minimum of 3.0 Grade Point Average, and not be engaged in full-time employment outside the CCME program and/or academic institution.
-To inquire or apply, interested students must email their CVs and a brief letter explaining their research interests to CCME Coordinator Mikell Smith by February 17, 2017.
+To inquire or apply, interested students must email their CVs and a brief letter explaining their research interests to CCME Coordinator Mikell Smith.
+Fellowships will remain open until filled.
+Students must also be accepted into an appropriate science degree program so do not delay if interested.

 The HRI Endowed Chairs of Coastal and Marine Policy and Law, Ecosystems and Modeling, Fisheries and Ocean Health, Coastal and Marine Geospatial Sciences, and Socio-Economics select students for the CCME program and supervise their research.
 More details on CCME goals and partnership are available on the CCME project page.